Ganesh Himal Trek

 • Get acquainted with this region's local culture

-• Trip through an incredible track over agricultural fields and untouched woodland
+• A trip through an incredible track over agricultural fields and untouched woodland

 Ganesh Himal Trek Difficulty

 Ganesh Himal Trek is considered a slightly tough yet rewarding trek.
-The highest elevation you will come across during this 9-day of trekking journey is 4050 meters at Sing La Pass.
+The highest elevation you will come across during this 9-day trekking journey is 4050 meters at Sing La Pass.
 The trekking tracks are long, steep descents and a steep uphill path through the rocky paths and in the woods.
 An average of 5 to 7 hours of walking is required to reach each of the destinations.
 The more fit the hikers are, the more pleasant and comfortable the trip is to go on.
-If you have prior experience with such long hours of walks or treks, it will be super beneficial for this journey.
-For those suffering from sensitive medical conditions like heart or lung disease, they are suggested to consult with their doctors.
+If you have prior experience with such long hours of walking or treks, it will be super beneficial for this journey.
+Those suffering from sensitive medical conditions like heart or lung disease, they are advised to consult with their doctors.

 Best Season for Ganesh Himal Trek

-The best season to embark on Ganesh Himal Trek is March and April, with the blossoming rhododendron in the highlands and hills, and October and November, with the clear blue sky and stunning mountain vistas.
+The best seasons to embark on the Ganesh Himal Trek are March and April, with the blossoming rhododendron in the highlands and hills, and October and November, with the clear blue sky and stunning mountain vistas.

 Spring (March-May)